Softoft/open-ticket-ai/docs/original_source/blog/ai-in-open-source-ticketsystems.md

 ---
-description: "Discover how to bridge the intelligence gap in open-source help desks like osTicket and Zammad.
-This guide explores using AI tools like Open Ticket AI to automate ticket classification, routing, and workflows, creating a powerful, cost-effective alternative to enterprise SaaS."
+description: Discover how to bridge the intelligence gap in open-source help desks like osTicket and Zammad.
+This guide explores using AI tools like Open Ticket AI to automate ticket classification, routing, and workflows, creating a powerful, cost-effective alternative to enterprise SaaS.
 ---
 # Open Source Ticket Systems, AI, and Automation: The Ultimate 2025 Guide to Transforming Support Workflows

 ## The Foundation: Why Smart Teams Still Bet on Open Source Help Desks